Mental Health Guidance

 You can also speak to your child’s class teacher or any member of staff you feel comfortable with.
-We have two ELSA staff members working in the school to support Mental Health issues.
+We have an ELSA (Emotional Literacy Support Assistant) working in the school to support Mental Health issues.

 When talking to your child about their feelings, we use ‘How is your engine running?’